upspring/neo4j_model.cr/README.md

 * [#3](https://github.com/upspring/neo4j_model.cr/issues/3) expand QueryProxy#where to accept arrays and ranges
 * [#4](https://github.com/upspring/neo4j_model.cr/issues/4) add QueryProxy#update_all (set property values on all matched nodes, skipping callbacks)

-Future (help wanted):
+Future (help wanted!)
 * more callbacks?
 * migrations (to add constraints and indexes)
 * more specs
 * validations (via annotations?)
-* option to use an annotation to designate properties that should not be synchronized with database (in addition to existing leading _ convention)
+* option to use an annotation to designate properties that should not be synchronized with database (in addition to existing leading underscore convention)

 ## Contributing